mjjackey/SAR_RARP50_Surg_Instru_Seg/README.md

 and test dataset as the test set.

-- Extract the image in the video* folder corresponding to the same file name ground

-truth image in the segmentation folder respectively in the training dataset 1, 2 and
+- Extract the image in the video* folder corresponding to the same file name groundtruth image in the segmentation folder respectively in the training dataset 1, 2 and test dataset.

-test dataset.

 - **Get the standard COCO format annotation .json file from the existing dataset**.

 2. **Prepare the dataset: upload the dataset to the Google Cloud as mounted to the colab platform, as follows in standard COCO dataset format**: